Hrudhay-H/HandCricket-py/README.md

 - Keeps track of scores and displays the winner

 # Usage
-To start the game, simply run the Python script:
+To start the game, simply run the Python script :

 # Rules
 - The game starts with a toss to decide who bats and who bowls.